ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/upgrade-to-ag-grid-31/index.md

 2. Update any AG Grid dependencies listed in your project's `package.json` to version `31.0.0`.

-3. Run version `31.0` of the AG Grid codemod:
+3. Run version `31.0` of the AG Grid Codemod:

     ```
     npx @ag-grid-community/cli@31.0 migrate